Latest Competition News

 What are the speaking requirements?

 At each stage of the competition contestants present both a prepared speech and an impromptu speech.
-For their prepared speech, contestants must choose a topic from the list of multicultural topics at bottom of the next page The prepared speech must have multicultural content.
+For their prepared speech, contestants must choose a topic from the list of topics at the bottom of the next page.
+The prepared speech must convey a multicultural message.
 The impromptu speech is chosen by the adjudicator on the day, and will be on a general, non-multicultural theme.
 Contestants will have 5 minutes to write their impromptu speeches.
 The speaking times for each speech and division are outlined below.
 Note that speakers are expected to finish at or just beyond the official speaking time, and it will be considered poor timing to reach the continuous bell.

 What are the adjudicators looking for?

-The adjudicators will make their decision based on the manner, matter and method the contestants employ in presenting their speeches.
-They will expect contestants to be confident and engaging speakers.
-The prepared speeches need to show an understanding of multiculturalism, and be well developed and interesting.
-Contestants are also expected to demonstrate a balance of personal opinion and information in their speeches, as well as a balance of humour and sincerity.
-Finally, adjudicators are required to give equal consideration to the prepared and impromptu speeches in making their decision.
+The adjudicators will make their decision based on the matter, manner and method of the speakers.
+They will expect contestants to be confident and engaging, and will prefer speeches which balance personal opinion with information, and humour with sincerity.
+The prepared speeches need to show an understanding of multiculturalism, but the impromptu speeches do not.
+Finally, adjudicators will give equal consideration to the prepared and impromptu speeches.

 How does the competition run?

-Schools might need to conduct their own internal competition to select 2 representatives for each division of the Multicultural Perspectives Public Speaking Competition.
-We'll then advise all contestants of the date and venue of their local final which will be held in the last four weeks of term 2.
-The winners of local finals will proceed to one of 8 regional finals which will be held in August.
+Schools might need to conduct their own internal competition to select their 2 representatives for each age division of the competition.
+We’ll then advise all contestants of the date and venue of their local final which will be held in the last 4 weeks of Term 2.
+Local finals will be held at host schools but we’ll hold online finals where health advice requires it or for speakers who can’t travel to their nearest final.
+The winners of local finals will proceed to one of 8 regional finals which will be held in the second half of August.
 Regional winners will proceed to the state final.
-The Years 3&4 state final will be held at the NSW Teachers Federation Conference Centre on Friday 30 October, and the Years 5&6 state final will be held at the Eugene Goossens Hall, ABC Centre on Friday 13 November.
+The Years 3&4 state final will be on Friday 22 October, and the Years 5&6 state final on Thursday 18 November.
+Both finals will be at the NSW Teachers Federation Conference Centre in Surry Hills, Sydney.
 All schools are welcome to attend the state finals.

 What are the prizes?